 International Brands in the Market

 The most active and successful foreign furniture brand in China is IKEA.
 In China, there are 30 Ikea stores.
-Ikea faced major problems when entered the Chinese market with respect to high import taxes and promotion.
-Soon Ikea changed its global strategy to gain market share in China by sourcing raw material locally and opening factories in Shanghai.
+Ikea faced major problems when entering the Chinese market with respect to high import taxes and promotion.
+Soon Ikea changed its global strategy to gain market share in China by sourcing raw materials locally and opening factories in Shanghai.

 Moreover promoting and advertising on Chinese social media rather than using its main marketing tool: Ikea catalog.
 IKEA has announced its largest investment in China, 10 billion yuan (about 1.45 billion U.S. dollars) in August 2020.
 That mainly went to the company’s digitalization strategy and its offline business expansion.
 Its online sales in China surged 67 percent during the past year.
 And this year, it’s heading to some new markets like Nanning, Kunming, and Fuzhou.

 Other than Ikea there are Spanish and Italian furniture brands that cater high-end segment.

 In China, there are various distribution channels to sell furniture goods.
 Chinese consumers prefer buying furniture from chain stores and furniture hypermarkets.
 Imported products are sold in specialized stores, generally selling their own brand.
 Some SME furniture brands sell their furniture items through targeted high-end shopping centers.
 The high-end segment mainly operates from its own flagship stores to maintain exclusivity.